Philip1806/blublog/README.md

 ## TODO
 1. Features
-- Simple API for getting posts, categories, comments, tags and others.
-Will be a public API, so for actions requiring authorization, you will need to use the panel.
 - BLUblog Panel API.
 Will be used for connecting to blublog.info for information about new version, adding theme and extensions.
 2. Planed extension/packages
 - Statistics - Learn whats most seen posts in different time period or/and category.
 Monitor Authors and Moderators actions.
 And many others.